kasem-sm/SlimeKT/README.md

 [![Android Weekly](https://img.shields.io/badge/Android%20Weekly-%23515-blue)](https://androidweekly.net/issues/issue-515)
 [![Google Dev Library](https://img.shields.io/badge/Google%20Dev%20Library-Android-blue)](https://devlibrary.withgoogle.com/products/android/repos/kasem-sm-SlimeKT)

+## Important ‼️

+SlimeKt's server was hosted at Heroku but as they dismissed their free plan, the app does not works as expected.
+You can clone the repo and start the Ktor server locally (Please refer the Backend section below).
+Meanwhile these days I'm also exploring NextJS with Typescript so I plan to recreate SlimeKT's backend using the same stack.

 ## Introduction 🙋‍♂️

 An article sharing platform where you can _**personalize, subscribe to your favorite topics, get